fluid-checkout/fluid-checkout/readme.txt

 = Will Fluid Checkout work with my theme? =

 Yes!
 Fluid Checkout should work with most theme out-of-the-box.
-However some themes may need adjustments due to not using WooCommerce standards hooks or styles.
+However some themes may need adjustments due to not using WooCommerce standard hooks or styles.

-**If you have any issues using Fluid Checkout with your theme please let us know through the plugin's support forum or [our feedback page](https://feedback.fluidcheckout.com) and we'll quickly fix it.**
+**If you have any issues using Fluid Checkout with your theme please let us know through the plugin's [support forum](https://wordpress.org/support/plugin/fluid-checkout/) and fix it asap.**

 = How do I add trust symbols to the checkout page? = The plugin provides widget areas in strategic positions on the checkout page for adding the trust symbols.
 Head over to WP Admin > Appearance > Widget Areas, and add any type of widget to boost the perceived trust customers have on the website.